-EXCEPTIONS: (1) Doors in dwellings which form part of a pool enclosure.
-(2) Gates used primarily for ingress and egress of equipment but not persons to the pool area, and which are kept padlocked when not in use.
+- Exceptions: 1.
+Doors in Group R, Division 1 and 3 occupancies which form part of a pool enclosure. - 2.
+Gates used primarily for ingress and egress of equipment but not persons to the pool area, and which are kept padlocked when not in use.

-Required latching devices shall be installed not less than 4 feet above ground level or shall otherwise be made inaccessable to small children.
+Required latching devices shall be installed not less than four feet above ground level.

-The Building Official may make modifications and accept alternatives to the fencing requirements in individual cases upon a showing of good cause, with respect to the height, nature, or location of the fence, wall, gates, or latches, or the necessity therefore, providing the degree of protection is not reduced thereby.
+The Building Official may make modifications and accept alternatives to the fencing requirements in individual cases upon a showing of good cause with respect to the height, nature, or location of the fence, wall, gates, or latches, or the necessity therefor, provided that protection is not reduced thereby.

 Sec.
 11-7.
-SWIMMING POOL ELECTRICAL EQUIPMENT CONTROLS.
+ELECTRICAL EQUIPMENT CONTROLS NEAR BATHING FACILITIES.
 See Sec.
-NEC 680-48 of this Code.
+NEC 680-48 in this ordinance.